 Pholiotina smithii is unusual in other parts of the world.
-In Ontario, you will find it around August and November in bogs, ditches, and swampy areas and is common in sphagnum moss.
+In Ontario, you will find it around August and November in bogs, ditches, and swampy areas, and is common in sphagnum moss.

 What Are the Medicinal Uses of Shrooms?

 Studies on psilocybin have increased in quantity and given a lot to discuss in recent years, as numerous therapeutic benefits have been discovered.
-For this reason, you have probably noticed a strong trend towards the legalization of magic mushrooms, mainly in Europe and North America.
+For this reason, you have probably noticed a strong trend toward the legalization of magic mushrooms, mainly in Europe and North America.

 Studies have shown that psilocybin can help treat depression — a disorder that affects one in three people worldwide — by alleviating the sadness and hopelessness caused by it.